MrMoneyDeveloper/FrankTheLocalLLM/README.md

 2. In your browser open the served page.
 The client expects the FastAPI backend to be available at `http://localhost:8000/api`.
+   If another service is already using port 8000 you can change the backend port by editing `backend/app/config.py` or setting the `PORT` environment variable before starting the server.

 You can modify `vue/index.html` and `vue/app.js` to tweak the UI or add new components.